johnnymadigan/game-of-life/README.md

 ## **To build the program:**

-1. Download *Visual Studio Community 2019* for Windows or MacOS: https://visualstudio.microsoft.com/downloads/
+1. Download [Visual Studio Community 2019](https://visualstudio.microsoft.com/downloads/) for your OS
-2. During *Visual Studio*'s installation, select & install .NET desktop development workload.
+2. During installation, select and install **.NET desktop development** workload.

 ![download VS](/img/download-vs.png)

-3. Navigate into the first "Life" folder located with **this** README and open the 'Life.sln' solution in *Visual Studio*.
+3. In the first "Life" folder (located with **this** README) open "Life.sln" in **Visual Studio**.

 ![open](/img/open.gif)

+4. To build:
-4. To build for Windows, select 'Build Solution'.
-You can also use Constrol+Shift+B. Use 'Clean Solution' then 'Rebuild Solution' to resolve any errors.
+- On Windows click 'Build Solution' (shortcut Control+Shift+B).
+Click 'Clean Solution' then 'Rebuild Solution' to resolve any errors.
-5. To build for Mac, select 'Build All'.
-You can also use Command+B. Use 'Clean All' then 'Rebuild All' to resolve any errors.
+- On MacOS click 'Build All' (shortcut Command+B).
+Click 'Clean All' then 'Rebuild All' to resolve any errors.

 ![build](/img/build.gif)